AtlasOfLivingAustralia/api-gateway/README.md

 # Legacy API Keys

 The current system for application to application authentication which uses the [apikey](https://github.com/atlasoflivingaustralia/apikey) which is only used internally (i.e. not accessible for the third parties) will be phased out over time.
+Support in the short term for legacy API keys will continue (through the ala-ws-security-plugin) but will gradually be phased out in favour of JWT support.